Data Center Security Policy Best Practices Checklist

 data and expect that data to be always available, so it’s important

-to implement a data center best practice security policy that safeguards your
+to implement a data center best practice security policy that safeguards

-data and prevents successful attacks.
+your data and prevents successful attacks.
 It’s not enough to harden

 the network perimeter because attacks can originate from inside

-the network, attacks can come from partners and contractors whose credentials
+the network, attacks can come from partners and contractors whose

-network by moving laterally from device to device.
+of the network by moving laterally from device to device.

 If you are familiar with Palo Alto Networks platform, you can